No Records Found

 United States

-I begin primarily by building trust with my little patients with CAS.
-They need to understand that I will ask them to do things that may be challenging, but it will be worth-while; and with my help, they can be successful.
-We start with word forms that are within their ability, with some level of support.
-We build up those words until they can be produced volitionally.
-As those words are being developed and practiced with high frequency, I am always looking for new words that are important in the child's life and that they may be stimulable for, to bring new sounds and words into the repertoire.
-This is not necessarily based on the typical progression of speech sound development.
-In any given session, I target about 7-10 words with high frequency.
-After many years of treating children with CAS, I feel like the treatment techniques have become something of an art-form, knowing how to adjust the level of support for each production the child made.
+After many years of treating children with CAS, I feel like the treatment techniques have become something of an art-form.
+I adjust my level of support for each production the child makes.
 I adjust timing, pitch, and loudness to find the best way for the child to match the movements from one phoneme to the next.
 I generally do not focus on one phoneme at a time, rather the movement from sound to sound.
 I pay particular attention to the vowels and diphthongs, as these highly impact intelligibility.
-I do not teach approximations, and encourage accurate production on every trial.
-Other cues that I use, as needed, are tactile and visual prompts, for example manually helping the child squeeze his/her lips together , or using a pointing finger to highlight my lip movement for bilabials.
+I do not teach approximations; I encourage accurate production on every trial.
+Other cues that I use, as needed, are tactile and visual prompts, for example manually helping the child squeeze his/her lips together, or using a pointing finger to highlight my lip movement for “b”.
 As word forms develop, these are built into longer, multisyllabic utterances - phrases, and sentences.
-Throughout treatment, I am regularly observing and addressing language (especially morphological development), phonological awareness/pre-reading skills, and pragmatic skills, as I find that these are critical areas that are often challenging for children with severely delayed speech due to CAS.
-In addition, the use of signs, picture symbols and AAC are utilized as needed to help the children successfully express themselves and continue building their language and social skills, while we are working towards more intelligible speech.
+I incorporate another CAS treatment strategy called REST and some phonological strategies when they become appropriate and necessary.
+Throughout treatment, I am regularly observing and addressing language (especially morphological development), phonological awareness/pre-reading skills, and pragmatic skills, as I find that these are critical areas which are often challenging for children with severely delayed speech due to CAS.
+In addition, signs, picture symbols and assistive technology are utilized to help the children successfully express themselves and continue building their language and social skills, while we are working towards more intelligible speech.